The second-generation AirPods Pro boasts better noise cancellation and battery life than its predecessor.

-Wireless earbuds usually use Bluetooth to connect to a TV, smartphone, laptop, or other device.
+Wireless earbuds usually use Bluetooth to connect to a TV, smartphone, laptop, or other devices.
 They offer the most head mobility, but sometimes the sound quality can suffer.

-Some users have found that wireless earbuds lose volume and become muffled the further from the sound source you travel.
+Some users have found that wireless earbuds lose volume and become muffled the further you travel from the sound source.

 Comfort is a big issue with earbuds.
 Some people find them uncomfortable to wear for even short periods of time, while others don’t have trouble with them at all.
 It’s best to look for a pair that comes with variable ear pads or canal tips.
 Preferably, a pair that has one size larger and one size smaller than the installed pads.
 That way, if one ear is a different size than the other, you have options to tailor the fit.

-Round earbuds that sit outside the ear canal do not offer much, if any, noise canceling features.
+Round earbuds that sit outside the ear canal do not offer much, if any, noise-canceling capability.
 In-ear headphones sometimes offer some noise cancellation.
 Noise can be reduced by creating a tight fit in the ear canal, blocking unwanted sound.
 More expensive models use counter frequencies to reduce outside noise.
-Some models allow you to turn off noise canceling features, but still listen to music if you want to.
+Some models allow you to turn off noise-canceling features, but still listen to music if you want to.